 A missile approach warning (MAW) system is part of the avionics package on the aircraft.
 A sensor detects attacking missiles.
 Its automatic warning causes the pilot to make some defensive maneuvers and deploy the available countermeasures and safety precautions to disrupt missile tracking.
 When a plane comes under attack, the system responds by firing flares that are designed or optimized to divert the heat-seeking missiles.

-More specifically, the planes will be equipped with a Doppler Radar system that uses the Doppler effect to produce velocity data about the objects which are at a distance.
-According to Airlive, some of the aviation officials weren’t too happy about the system and called it a Fire Hazard.
-That’s why Engineers came up with a modern technology which is called the C-Music system.
+More specifically, the planes will be equipped with a Doppler radar system that uses the Doppler effect to produce velocity data about objects that are at a distance.
+According to Airlive, some of the aviation officials weren’t too happy about the system and called it a fire hazard.
+That’s why engineers came up with a modern technology called the C-Music system.

 El Al’s C-MUSIC System

 Elbit’s Commercial Multi-Spectral Infrared Countermeasures (C-MUSIC) system was adopted by the airline in November 2014.

 Under the Israeli government’s Sky Shield program, C-MUSIC was selected by the Israeli Ministry of Transportation to protect the entire LY aircraft fleet.
 The system has been certified and installed on Boeing 777, 747, 737, 757, and 767 and the system has a negligible impact on the aircraft’s performance.

 After the completion of the flight and live fire tests, the C-Music system was installed on all Israeli commercial aircraft.
 It includes certification to FAR-25 requirements by the Civil Aviation Authority of Israel (CAAI).